utsw-medical-center-banaszynski-lab/Teng-et-al-2021-Nature-Communications/chipseq_recipe/chipseq_recipe_readme.md

-These scripts are used for upstream processing of chipseq data
+These scripts are used for upstream processing of ChIPSeq data